uoe-rss/uoe-rss.github.io/organization.md

 - Week 4 - Minor - Collision free navigation and IK
     - Obstacle avoidance.
 Recovery when obstacle avoidance fails.
 Avoid getting stuck.
     - Implement homing behavior to move robot from anywhere in the arena to the deployment location.
+      From a random position, explore the arena until the robot detects and stops above the homing location (black).
     - Given a known location, align the antenna to point towards the satellite.
 - Week 5 - Minor - Preparation for major milestone
     - Prepare for major milestone 1 (see week 6 for details)